fronto/reading_guide/README.md

 ##Operating systems:

-.*An understanding of the file system
+* An understanding of the file system
-.*An understanding of processes
+* An understanding of processes
-.*An understanding of users and permissions
+* An understanding of users and permissions
-.*An understanding of virtual memory
+* An understanding of virtual memory
-.*An understanding of context switching and scheduling .*An understanding of user space vs kernel space
+* An understanding of context switching and scheduling
+* An understanding of user space vs kernel space

 A good theoretical understanding of these concepts can be obtained by reading any standard university textbook.
 Two very popular ones are: